choose-a-card/mnemonic-cursor-solid/PWA_SETUP.md

 ## 📱 Installation Instructions

-### On Android (Chrome/Edge):
+### On Mobile (Chrome/Edge/Safari):
-1. Open the app in Chrome or Edge browser
+1. Open the app in your mobile browser
-2. You'll see an "Install" banner at the bottom of the screen
+2. You'll see an "Install" banner or can use the browser menu
-3. Tap "Install" to add the app to your home screen
+3. Tap "Install" or "Add to Home Screen" to add the app to your home screen
 4. The app will now work like a native app!

-### On iPhone (Safari):
-1. Open the app in Safari browser
-2. Tap the Share button (square with arrow)
-3. Scroll down and tap "Add to Home Screen"
-4. Tap "Add" to install the app

 ### Manual Installation:
 1. Go to Settings → App Installation in the app